rivelinrobotics/deploy-aws-cdk-stack/README.md

 This action deploys a Stack to AWS using the Cloud Development Kit (CDK).

+This action should be used in conjunction with the [Configure AWS Credentials](https://github.com/aws-actions/configure-aws-credentials) action to assume a Role with appropriate CloudFormation acess and a Trust Policy allowing a runner to assume the Role via a GitHub OIDC Identity Provider.

 ## Action Inputs

 | *Input*           | *Type*  | *Required* | *Default* | *Description*                                 |